-The good new is, we know how to tell a stellar story.
-We’ve been doing it all our lives (well, 60% of it at least).
-Long before storytelling became hip in the communications world and everyone started boasting they were experts in the craft, we were in the trenches telling client stories 20 years ago.
-Over the last two decades we have worked in every medium imaginable – video, film, print, social media, web, books, novels, scripts, speeches, you name it – all with a single thread in them: A great story.
+The good news is, we know how to tell a gripping, authentic story that touches humans (aka, customers).
+We’ve been doing it all our lives.
+Long before storytelling became hip in the communications world and everyone started boasting they were experts in the craft, we were in the trenches telling client stories 25 years ago.
+We have worked in every medium imaginable – video, film, print, social media, web, books, novels, scripts, speeches, you name it – all with a single thread in them: A great story.

-Even in our seemingly hectic world today where everything is being reduced to 144 characters or less, an audience, your customers, will stop dead in their tracks if they come across a great story.
+Even in our seemingly hectic world where everything is being reduced to 280 characters or less, your customers, your audience, will stop dead in their tracks if they come across a great story.
 Their brains simply can’t help it.
-It’s like crack for the mind.
+A story is like crack for the mind.

-Unfortunately, there’s a lot of crap out there disguised as stories these days.
-Now, we can’t blame the johnny-come-latelies out there who are trying to get in on the action, claiming they are suddenly storytellers.
+Unfortunately, there’s a lot of crap out there that is disguised stories as these days.
+Now, we can’t blame all the johnny-come-latelies out there who are trying to get in on the action or cranking out soulless prose with artificial intelligence, claiming they are suddenly storytellers.
 It’s not necessarily their fault.
-It takes years of honing your craft to be a storyteller, whether you’re writing that bestselling novel or turning out a new product brochure.
-You can’t learn it in a marketing class in college or from an online video.
-It takes years practice, it takes perseverance, and a deep understanding of the psychology of the consumer or client.
+It takes years of honing your craft to be an effective storyteller, whether you’re writing that bestselling novel or turning out a new product brochure.
+You can’t learn it in a marketing class or from an online video.
+It takes years of practice, perseverance, and a deep understanding of the psychology of the consumer or client.